epfl-ada/ada-2023-project-fivefrenchspeakingpeoplenocap/docs/index.md

 </form>

 ### Return of Investment (ROI)
-In addition to profit, we will also take a look at another metric - return of investment.
+In addition to profit, we will also take a look at another metric - return of investment (ROI).
 ROI is the percentage of the original investment that was gained or lost.
 It is calculated as follows:

 [ADD FORMULA]